crownengine/crown/docs/installing_crown/installing_on_linux.rst

 Installing from crownengine.org
 -------------------------------

-`Download Crown <https://www.crownengine.org/download>`_ Tarball and extract it somewhere on your filesystem.
+`Download the Crown tarball <https://www.crownengine.org/download>`_, then extract its contents to your preferred location.

-Open the extracted folder and double-click the ``crown-launcher`` executable to launch the Crown Editor.
+Navigate to the extracted folder and launch the Crown Editor by double-clicking the ``crown-launcher`` executable.

 Installing from Package Manager
 -------------------------------

-If you use ArchLinux, you can install Crown directly from AUR:
+On Arch Linux, you can install Crown directly from the Arch User Repository (AUR):

 .. code::